 BIDDING IN PERSON

-CURRENTLY NO BIDDING IN PERSON DUE TO COVID-19
+CURRENTLY NOT AVAILABLE DUE TO COVID-19

 If you’re bidding in person, you must complete a Buyer Registration Form available in the foyer or online for 'Consumers' or 'Dealers'.
 You need photo identification to register and will receive your Buyer Number upon registration.